microsoft/dev-proxy/README.md

 }
 ```

-When you call `/v1.0/users/ben@contoso.com/photo/$value`, you'll get the image stored in the `picture.jpg` file in the current directory.
+When you call `GET /v1.0/users/ben@contoso.com/photo/$value`, you'll get the image stored in the `picture.jpg` file in the current directory.

 ### Settings